seanluyk/audio101/activities.md

 ## 3.0 Use the Command Line (SoX) to Manipulate Audio Files
  - If you haven't already done, [install SoX](https://github.com/seanluyk/audio101/blob/master/SoX_installation.md) -If you're having trouble installing it, let me know!
- - For the activities below, use your Captain John Black files created in activity 1.3, or other files you brought with you
+ - For the activities below, use your Captain John Black closing line files created in activity 1.3, or other files you brought with you
 ### 3.1 Get metadata about an audio file
 - Open **Terminal**
 - Navigate to your Audio 101 files using the command line